Scarjit/ARMA3Scripts/README.md

-# Scripts
-* squad_teleport
+## squad_teleport

+### Description
-	* 	Allows players to teleport to a selected squad member, if he is alive.
+Allows Players to teleport to other alive Squadmembers
-	* 	Features a preview
-	* 	Works with Vehicles
+### Requirements
+libs\keydown.sqf

+## grasscutter

+### Description
+Cuts down grass in a marked area
+Create a rectangular marker, whichs name begins with "grasscutter" The marker will be removed afterwards